GaragePolitburo/FormSI060719/README.md

-# FormSI060719
+# FormSI060719 Documentation

 ????????LEAVE OUT FUNCTIONS?
 ??????
 SPELL CHECK

-Information and code relating to FormSI060719, which is part of the show "Garage Politburo" at Susan Inglett Gallery, NY from June 7, 2019 - July 26, 2019
+This documents explains how to use FormSI060719, which is part of the show "Garage Politburo" at Susan Inglett Gallery, NY from June 7, 2019 - July 26, 2019.
+As part of my first attempt at creating a tabletop bureaucracy, the instructions below are somewhat dry and unenlightening, and the interface for using the program is rather stripped down.
+Please submit any suggestions or complaints through the comment section.

 FormSI060719 is a solidity program on the ethereum mainnet at address 0x6B9d46a223fFa343f8b14D855A8314B0EfF7fcb7.
 It is a form with 13 question, any of which can be answered by any user.
 The questions and answers that are submitted are state variables (stored on the blockchain), and behave as non-fungible tokens (see [the ERC721 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) for more information).
 The code is published in this repository, and at etherscan.io

-The ERC721 portion of the program is based on code by OpenZeppelin: https://github.com/OpenZeppelin/openzeppelin-solidity/tree/master/contracts/token/ERC721.
-It uses the Jan 4 2019 Open Zepplin package 76abd1a41ec7d96ef76370f3eadfe097226896a2.
+The ERC721 portion of the program is based on code by [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/master/contracts/token/ERC721).

-The market portion of the program is based on CryptoPunks by Larva Labs: https://github.com/larvalabs/cryptopunks
+The market portion of the program is based on [CryptoPunks](https://github.com/larvalabs/cryptopunks) by Larva Labs.

 Text snippets in FormSI060719 are taken from Masha Gessen, Nisi Shawl, Margaret Thatcher, Fredric Jameson, Leni Zumas, Philip Roth, Omar El Akkad, Wayne La Pierre, David Graeber, Walt Whitman, George Orwell, Rudyard Kipling, and Donna Haraway.